 Suddenly she heard a strange, high-pitched laugh.
 She shot up.
 Who was that?
 She was a little scared.
-When she didn’t here anything else she lay down in bed, thinking it was nothing.
+When she didn’t hear anything else she lay back down in bed, thinking it was nothing.

-The next couple days Dolly came over alot.
+The next couple days Dolly came over a lot.
 One Saturday, Autumn went downstairs to ask her mom something.
-She had heard the laughing three nights in a row now and she was kinda scared.
+She had heard the laughing three nights in a row now and she was kind of scared.
 When her mom saw her she smiled, the fresh smell of bacon and eggs filled the room.

 “How was the sleepover?” she asked.